planetlabs/planetcoveragefinder/README.md

 ## Ordering the images

-Planet Coverage Finder can also create and download an order for each feature.
+Planet Coverage Finder can also create an order for each feature.

 ```
   --order / --no-order            Submit an order for scenes.
-  -b, --bundle TEXT               Bundles to download.
+  -b, --bundle TEXT               Bundles to order.
-  -d, --download                  Download orders.
   -e, --email                     Send email for each order.
   -r, --reproject INTEGER         Reproject to a specific SRS (or no reprojection if set to 0).
 ```

 **WARNING: The tool will only clip the images to the original search area.
-In the example image above, three images would be ordered, each clipped to the same large rectangle.**
+In the example image above, three images would be ordered, each clipped to the same large rectangle.
+This could lead to unexpected quota charges.**

 ## Example

 The following command, will find imagery for each feature in `aoi.geojson` in September 2019.
-The features must be at least 90% covered by imagery and the imagery must be at most 10% cloudy (defined as heavy haze or clouds).
+The features must be at least 90% covered by imagery and the imagery must be at most 10% cloudy (defined as haze or clouds).
 A GeoJSON file will contain the geometries of PlanetScope imagery used to successfully provide a coverage over each feature, and a QGIS project will be created to view the results.
-Finally, it will download each of the images used to create the coverage, clipped to the original feature.

-`pcf aoi.geojson 2019-09-01 2019-09-30 -c 10 -t 90 -m heavyhaze -m cloud --qgis -d`
+`pcf aoi.geojson 2019-09-01 2019-09-30 -c 10 -t 90 -m haze -m cloud --qgis`